-The Corporate Secretary, Sun Life Assurance

-1 York Street, Toronto, Ontario, Canada M5J 0B6
+The Corporate Secretary, Sun Life Assurance 1 York Street, Toronto, Ontario, Canada M5J 0B6 E-mail: boarddirectors@sunlife.com

-E-mail: boarddirectors@sunlife.com

-Our 2020 annual meeting
+Our 2021 annual meeting

-Consistent with the latest guidance from public health and government authorities regarding COVID-19, and in consideration of the health and safety of our employees, shareholders and the broader community, this year's annual meeting will be held in a virtual only format by way of live webcast.
+Similar to last year and in consideration of the health and safety of our employees, voting policyholders and the broader community, the annual meeting will be held in a virtual only format by way of live webcast.
 You will have the opportunity to attend the meeting online in real time regardless of your geographic location, to submit questions and to vote on a number of important matters.
 You will not be able to attend the meeting in person.